PerseusDL/perseusld/CODE_REVIEW.md

 # Formatting
-I'm a zealout when it comes to code formatting.
+I'm a zealot when it comes to code formatting.
-What you are about to read may sound petty, and it is ;)
+So that's what most of my feedback will be about.

 ## Indentation
 I use tabs for indentation.
 I know for some people that's heresy and they prefer just spaces.